 - Momentum: An object's momentum is its mass times its velocity.
 The more massive an object is and the faster it goes, the more momentum it has.
 The more momentum it has, the harder it is to stop.
 So, bobsleds with lots of momentum can more easily overcome the affects of drag and friction.
 A team that combines a good push-off with a bob that is very close to the maximum allowed weight has an advantage for the rest of the race.

 A team with a fast bobsled has to do several things to win a race with it.
-The team must have a good push-off - this contributes to both speed and momentum.
-The team has about 54 yards (50 meters) to move the sled from a complete stop to a speed of around 40 kilometers per hour (24.8 mph).
+The team must have a good push-off — this contributes to both speed and momentum.
+The team has about 54 yards (50 meters) to move the sled from a complete stop to a speed of around 24 miles per hour (40 kilometers per hour).

 Getting the sled moving is harder than keeping it moving.
 This is because static friction (the friction between a motionless object and the surface it's resting on) is greater than sliding friction.
 Drivers need every advantage when steering, so they often start pushing only after the bob is moving to keep from exhausting themselves.